raffallves/blog/README.md

 To run the code in development mode, type the command `npm run dev` from the root folder in the CLI.

-To build the code for production, type `next build` instead.
+To build the code for production, type `npm run build` instead.

 ### Adding new posts